MicrosoftDocs/cognitive-toolkit-docs/articles/CNTK-Library-Managed-API.md

 public void Evaluate(IDictionary<Variable, Value> inputs, IDictionary<Variable, Value> outputs, bool createPersistentOutputValues, DeviceDescriptor computeDevice)
 ```

-Evaluates the Function using the specified `arguments` as input.
+Evaluates the Function using the specified input.
 It computes the outputs of the Function based on the [Values](#class-value) provided for each input variable specified in the `inputs` dictionary.
 The outputs are stored in the output Values corresponding to the output variables in the `outputs` dictionary.

 Parameters:
 *  `inputs`: the input variables and their values of the Function.